 With the addition of the OCF Universal Cloud Interface (UCI), OCF now offers Device-to-Device (D2D), Device-to-Cloud (D2C) and Cloud-to-Cloud (C2C) connectivity.
 OCF UCI is an Application Programming Interface (API) that offers a standardized way for device manufacturers to securely connect their clouds, making OCF technology a complete connectivity solution.
 OCF C2C interfaces enable immediate connections between existing clouds from different manufacturers, with no need for device modification or updates.
 The OCF UCI is included in the OCF 2.2.2 Specification Release, available here.

-Security and interoperability of IoT devices is an immediate industry concern, and the OCF Core Framework meets all the requirements to provide a secure and interoperable IoT.
+Security and interoperability of IoT devices is an immediate industry concern, and the OCF Secure IP Device Framework meets all the requirements to provide a secure and interoperable IoT.
 Interested in learning more?
-Read the OCF Core Framework overview page and download the latest OCF specification.
+Read the OCF Secure IP Device Framework overview page and download the latest OCF specification.